evan-william/personal-project/Github Projects/Learning Projects/Intermediate/Breast Cancer Classification With ML Models/readme.md

-# 📊 Breast Cancer Classification with Scikit-Learn
+# Breast Cancer Classification

-## 📜 Description

-**Breast Cancer Classification** is a machine learning project built with **scikit-learn** that demonstrates binary classification techniques using the Wisconsin Breast Cancer dataset.
+A machine learning project comparing different classification algorithms on the Wisconsin Breast Cancer dataset to practice binary classification techniques.

-The goal is to practice and improve understanding of:
+## What This Project Does

+This is a straightforward classification exercise using the built-in breast cancer dataset from scikit-learn.
+I wanted to get hands-on experience with different ML algorithms and see how they perform on the same medical dataset.

+The goal was to practice the full pipeline: data preprocessing, model training, and evaluation.
+It compares six different algorithms to see which ones work best for distinguishing between benign and malignant tumors.

+## Learning Goals

-- 🔬 Data preprocessing (train-test split, feature scaling)
+- Practice data preprocessing and feature scaling
-- 🤖 Training multiple ML models
+- Train multiple classification models
-- 📈 Comparing performance using confusion matrices, classification reports, and accuracy metrics
+- Compare model performance using proper metrics

-This project uses the **Breast Cancer Wisconsin dataset** (built into scikit-learn) to classify tumors as **benign** or **malignant**.

-> **Note**: This project is for educational purposes and machine learning practice only.

----
+- Understand confusion matrices and classification reports
+- Get familiar with scikit-learn's workflow

-## ⚙️ Requirements
+## Requirements

-- **Python 3.9+**
-- **Required Libraries**:
+- Python 3.9+
+- Standard ML libraries:
   - `numpy`
   - `pandas`
   - `matplotlib`
   - `scikit-learn`

-### Installation

-Install all required dependencies with:
+Install with:
 ```bash
 pip install numpy pandas matplotlib scikit-learn
 ```

----

-## 📂 Dataset
+## Dataset

-No external dataset required — scikit-learn provides the breast cancer dataset.
-The script automatically:
-- Loads the Wisconsin Breast Cancer dataset
-- Splits the dataset into training (80%) and testing (20%) sets
-- Standardizes features using `StandardScaler`

----
+Uses the Wisconsin Breast Cancer dataset that comes with scikit-learn.
+It has 569 samples with 30 features each, measuring things like cell size, texture, and shape.
+The target is binary: benign (0) or malignant (1).

+No need to download anything - the script loads it automatically.

-## 🛠️ How It Works
+## How It Works

+Pretty standard ML pipeline:

-1. **Data Loading**: Loads the breast cancer dataset from scikit-learn
+1. Load the breast cancer dataset
-2. **Data Splitting**: Divides data into training (80%) and testing (20%) sets
+2. Split into training (80%) and testing (20%) sets
-3. **Feature Scaling**: Applies `StandardScaler` for feature normalization
+3. Scale features using StandardScaler
-4. **Model Training**: Trains six different classification models:
+4. Train six different models:
-   - 🧑‍🤝‍🧑 K-Nearest Neighbors (KNN)
+   - K-Nearest Neighbors
-   - 📈 Logistic Regression
+   - Logistic Regression
-   - 🌳 Decision Tree
+   - Decision Tree
-   - 🌀 Support Vector Classifier (SVC)
+   - Support Vector Classifier
-   - 🌲 Random Forest
+   - Random Forest
-   - 🎲 Gaussian Naive Bayes
+   - Gaussian Naive Bayes

-5. **Model Evaluation**: Evaluates each model using:
+5. Evaluate each model with confusion matrices and classification reports
-   - Confusion Matrix
-   - Classification Report (precision, recall, F1-score)
-   - Accuracy Score

-6. **Visualization**: Creates a bar chart comparing all model accuracies
+6. Compare accuracies in a bar chart

----

-## ▶️ How To Run
+## Running the Code

-1. Save the script as `breast_cancer_classification.py`
+Save the script and run:
-2. Run in terminal:

 ```bash
 python breast_cancer_classification.py
 ```

-The script will:
-- Print confusion matrices and classification reports for each model
-- Display accuracy scores
-- Show a comparative bar chart of all models

----
+It will print detailed results for each model and show a comparison chart at the end.

-## 📊 Example Output
+## Sample Output

 ```
 === Logistic Regression ===